hhhuang/mpd_player/README.md

 ## Key Features
 * Friendly with a large number of albums.
 The player has been tested with a collection more than 2,000 CDs.
 * This player is album-oriented.
 All the tracks in the MPD server are reorganized into albums.
 Compared with individual tracks, album is a much more structural and meaningful unit for serious music lovers' critical listening.
 * Many MPD servers and renderers are built on low-power devices such as NAS and Raspberry Pi.
-To reduce the loading of these devices, all the loading are taken by the controller side (i.e. this player).
+To reduce the computating load of these devices, all the load are taken by the controller side (i.e. this player).
 This design philosophy results a slim, mimimal, somewhat slow player, but both server/renderer sides benefit from stability, lower jitter, and better sound quailty.
 * Psersonalized music recommendation based on the user's collection and playback log.
 A knowledge base built on the expert knowlegdge from All Music Guide is tightly integrated into this player.
 Technical information about the music recommendation is available [here](https://github.com/hhhuang/mpd_player/blob/master/misc/paper.pdf).
 The slides are [here](https://github.com/hhhuang/mpd_player/blob/master/misc/slides.pdf).